Drinking water quality · 2024

 +Which contaminants exceed federal limits in Lubbock, TX tap water?

-4 contaminants in Lubbock, TX's 2024 report sit at or above the federal limit: Lithium (4.6× the limit); Lead (2.7× the limit); PFBA (1.4× the limit); Aluminum (1.1× the limit).
+One contaminant in Lubbock, TX's 2024 report sits at or above the federal limit: Lead (2.7× the limit).
 The EPA enforces these limits against the regulated reporting statistic — typically a running annual average or 90th percentile — not a one-off sample spike.

 +What is the worst contaminant in Lubbock, TX tap water?

-The contaminant with the highest measured value relative to its federal limit in the 2024 report is Lithium, at 4.6× the federal threshold.
+The contaminant with the highest measured value relative to its federal limit in the 2024 report is Lead, at 2.7× the federal threshold.
 It belongs to the metals family of contaminants.

 +Where does the data on this page come from?